balintrobert/balintrobert/README.md

 <h2> :bust_in_silhouette: About me</h2>

-- I'm a self-taught junior front end developer with a primary focus on progress and my main goal is to become a full stack developer.
+- :wolf: I'm a self-taught junior front end developer with a primary focus on progress and my main goal is to become a full stack developer.
 I'm a creative, sociable, open-minded and self-motivated type of person who's constantly learning and loves to discover new technologies.

 - 🔭 I’m currently working on: [cunbm-gestiune-timp-lucrare-diploma](https://github.com/balintrobert/cunbm-gestiune-timp-lucrare-diploma)